alexandertrefz/essence/examples/league/README.md

   scored, name — so `Standings.ranked` is one `sort()` with no comparison passed. `is Printable` on `Fixture` and `Outcome` lets a fixture print itself and a form guide join into `WDLDW`.
-- **Every count is a fold.** The table is `teams::map` over `fixtures::reduce`, and each Case of a fixture is taken apart by a Pattern into exactly the names the arm needs.
+- **Every count is a fold.** The season is walked once, `fixtures::reduce`, and each Case of a fixture is taken apart by a Pattern into exactly the names the arm needs.
 Recording a result is one Record update, `{ @ with … }`.
+- **A Dictionary where the data is keyed.** The rows are worked out in a `Dictionary<Team, Standing>`, so a fixture reaches the two rows it changes instead of every row being asked about every fixture. `Dictionary.of` builds the blank table out of the teams, `update(at:with:)` records a result — and it answers the table unchanged where the key holds nothing, which is what makes a fixture between teams this table is not about change nothing.
+A `Team` is a Record, and a Record is a key like any other: it is found by asking the Record's own `is`.
+The rows are then read back through the teams, which is what carries the proof that the table has rows.
+  [`Season.tests.es`](Season.tests.es) keys the finished table by team code the same way, so a test asks for a row by name and gets an `Optional`.
 - **Refinements instead of Optionals.** `teams` is a `NonEmptyList<Team>` — writing the items down is the proof — so `Standings.leader(of:)` answers a `Standing` rather than an `Optional`, and `pointsPerGame` divides by `played`